-- In 2015 the Government invited LGPS administering authorities to formulate plans to consolidate investments in collective 'Pools' that would have an envisaged minimum size of £25bn.
-The aims of Pooling were to enhance the buying power of individual LGPS funds to facilitate reductions in costs, improve governance by limiting the decision making of LGPS pension committees to strategic matters and to grant better access to other asset classes, particularly infrastructure. - 6.2 WYPF along with Merseyside Pension Fund and Greater Manchester Pension Fund formed the Northern LGPS Pool ('the Pool'), which oversees the c.£58bn in assets of the three funds as of March 2023. - The three funds submitted their pooling proposal to Government in July 2016 and the Department for Communities and Local Government provided confirmation in January 2017 that it was content to proceed with the formation of the Pool as set out in the July 2016 proposal.
-CBMDC entered into an Inter-Authority Agreement on behalf of WYPF with the other Northern LGPS Pool partners, which formally established the Pool. - 6.4 All assets other than day-to-day cash used for scheme administration purposes will be invested under the Pool governance arrangements. - Following the formation of the Pool, the Pool's immediate focus was on private market assets, where the majority of investment costs were incurred and there was clear overlap of strategies.
+- 61 in collective 'Pools' that would have an envisaged minimum size of £25bn.
+The aims of Pooling were to enhance the buying power of individual LGPS funds to facilitate reductions in costs, improve governance by other asset classes, particularly infrastructure. - 6.2 WYPF along with Merseyside Pension Fund and Greater Manchester Pension Fund formed the Northern LGPS Pool ('the Pool'), which oversees the c.£58bn in assets of the three funds as of March 2023. - The three funds submitted their pooling proposal to Government in July 2016 and the Department for 6.3 Communities and Local Government provided confirmation in January 2017 that it was content to proceed with the formation of the Pool as set out in the July 2016 proposal.
+CBMDC entered into an Inter-Authority Agreement on behalf of WYPF with the other Northern LGPS Pool partners, which formally established the Pool. - 6.4 governance arrangements. - Following the formation of the Pool, the Pool's immediate focus was on private market assets, where the 65 majority of investment costs were incurred and there was clear overlap of strategies.
 On an asset class basis, more than 10% of WYPF is allocated to private equity.
-On a Northern LGPS basis, approximately 7.5% of WYPF is currently invested in two pooled private equity vehicles, GLIL which invests directly, primarily in UK infrastructure, and NPEP which invests into global Private Equity as both a Limited Partner and as a co-investor.
-As of March 2023 these two vehicles had delivered over £160m of cost savings for the Pool, of which around £50m is in respect of WYPF. - 6.6 Subject to value for money requirements being fulfilled, new investments in private market assets will typically be on a shared ownership basis, via either collective investment vehicles or limited partnerships and the Pool is seeking to create similar vehicles to NPEP and GLIL in other alternative asset classes. - For the immediate future WYPF's public market assets will continue to be owned directly by the administering authority.
-A common custodian for the Pool has been appointed which enables consistent reporting and will simplify future consolidation of mandates.
-This approach will be reviewed periodically going forwards to ensure this continues to demonstrate value for money, particularly following any changes to funds' strategic asset allocations, pool management arrangements or relevant legislation including UK or international taxation policies. - The Pool currently provides the following services to the participating authorities on an in-house basis: - Implementing the strategic asset allocations of the participating authorities via the oversight and appointment of asset managers - Selection of private equity, infrastructure, property and other private-market funds - Direct UK infrastructure investment via a collective investment vehicle - 6.9 Northern LGPS procures external services on behalf of the fund including:
+On a Northern LGPS basis, approximately 7.5% of WYPF is currently invested in two pooled private equity vehicles, GLIL which invests directly, primarily in UK infrastructure, and NPEP which invests into global Private Equity as both a Limited Partner and as a coaround £50m is in respect of WYPF. - 6.6 is seeking to create similar vehicles to NPEP and GLIL in other alternative asset classes. - 67 simplify future consolidation of mandates.
+This approach will be reviewed periodically going forwards to ensure this continues to demonstrate value for money, particularly following any changes to funds' strategic policies. - The Pool currently provides the following services to the participating authorities on an in-house basis: 6.8 - Implementing the strategic asset allocations of the participating authorities via the oversight and appointment of asset managers - Selection of private equity, infrastructure, property and other private-market funds - Direct UK infrastructure investment via a collective investment vehicle - Northern LGPS procures external services on behalf of the fund including: 69 investor.
+As of March 2023 these two vehicles had delivered over £160m of cost savings for the Pool, of which